flipperdevices/flipperzero-firmware/README.md

 The app implements a framework that makes adding and experimenting with new protocols very simple.
 Check the `protocols` directory to see how the API works.
+The decoder receives the signal already converted into a bitmap, where each bit represents a short pulse duration.
+Then there are functions to seek specific sync/preamble sequences inside the bitmap, to decode from different line codes, to compute checksums and so forth.

 ## Reply capabilities

-Once ProtoView decoded a given message, it is able to *resample* it in pulses and gaps of the theoretical duration, and send the signal again via the Flipper RX capabilities.
+Once ProtoView decodes a given message, it is able to *resample* it in pulses and gaps of the theoretical duration, and send the signal again via the Flipper RX capabilities.
 The captured signal can be sent to different frequencies and modulations than the ones it was captured